projectgus/rtorgmode/README.md

 * You'll need your own [RTM API Key](http://www.rememberthemilk.com/services/api/keys.rtm)

-* Create a file in the rtm2orgmode directory called "api_key.py" with your RTM API key, like this:
+* Create a file in the rtorgmode directory called "api_key.py" with your RTM API key, like this:

 	API_KEY = "myapikeyinquotes"
 	API_SECRET = "myapikeysharedsecretinquotes"